catalin-damian/fancy-hoy-dog/README.md

-# 🐶 Fancy Hoy Dog
+# 🐶 Fancy Hot Dog

 **Fancy Hoy Dog** is a sleek, cross-platform Rust application built with [Dioxus](https://dioxuslabs.com/) that lets users browse, view, and save their favorite dog images.
 It supports both web and desktop targets and uses SQLite for persistence.